Academy of Motion Picture Arts and Sciences: Academy Theater in New York

-The Academy also has a New York City-based East Coast showcase theater, the Academy Theater at Lighthouse International.
+The Academy also had a New York City-based East Coast showcase theater, the Academy Theater at Lighthouse International.
 The 220-seat venue was redesigned in 2011 by renowned theater designer Theo Kalomirakis, including an extensive installation of new audio and visual equipment.
-The theater is in the East 59th Street headquarters of the non-profit vision loss organization, Lighthouse International.
+The theater was in the East 59th Street headquarters of Lighthouse International, a non-profit vision loss organization.
 In July 2015, it was announced that the Academy was forced to move out, due to Lighthouse International selling the property the theater was in.

 Membership

-Membership in the Academy is by invitation only.
-Invitation comes from the Board of Governors.
-Membership eligibility may be achieved by earning a competitive Oscar nomination, or by the sponsorship of two current Academy members from the same branch to which the candidate seeks admission.

-New membership proposals are considered annually in the spring.
-Press releases announce the names of those who have recently been invited to join.
-Membership in the Academy does not expire, even if a member struggles later in his or her career.

-Academy membership is divided into 17 branches, representing different disciplines in motion pictures.
+Academy membership is divided into 19 branches which represent different disciplines in motion pictures in addition to a separate category for artist representatives.
 Members may not belong to more than one branch.
 Members whose work does not fall within one of the branches may belong to a group known as "Members at Large".
 Members at Large have all the privileges of branch membership except for representation on the Board.
 Associate members are those closely allied to the industry but not actively engaged in motion picture production.
 They are not represented on the Board and do not vote on Academy Awards.
+As of 2024, the Academy's confirmed membership is 10,894, comprising 9,905 voting members, 949 non-voting emeritus members, and 40 associate members.
+The largest Academy branch is the actors branch, which in 2024 stood at 1,258 members, or 12.7% of the total membership.

+Membership in the Academy comes only through an invitation from the Board of Governors.
+An individual may be recommended to the board by two current members in the branch they would prospectively join, and anyone who is nominated for an Oscar is considered for membership by special committees of the various branches.
+Each spring, the Board will meet to consider who to extend invitations to, and new invitees are announced in a press release.
+Once accepted, membership does not expire.